WebSpec: Towards Machine-Checked Analysis of Browser Security Mechanisms: Toolchain

-Intuitively, this definition says that for every reachable state where the browser is handling a network response, \ie, the state is \coqe{Reachable} and the current event is \coqe{EvResponse} (lines 2-4), if the response contains a \code{Set-Cookie} header (line 5) with a cookie that has the \code{Secure} attribute (lines 6), then the protocol that was used to serve the response is HTTPS (line 7).
+This definition says that for every reachable state where the browser handles a network response, \ie, the state is \coqe{Reachable} and the current event is \coqe{EvResponse} (lines 2-4), if the response contains a \code{Set-Cookie} header (line 5) with a cookie that has the \code{Secure} attribute (lines 6), then the protocol used to serve the response is HTTPS (line 7).

-We encode a query for finding the counterexample to the invariant, as described in \autoref{sec_coq_to_smt}, with the following definition:
+We encode a query for finding a counterexample to this invariant with the following Coq inductive type:

-At lines 1-2 we define an inductive datatype with a single constructor, which can be created by providing all the hypotheses of the invariant (lines 3-6 of \coqe{SecureCookieInvariant}) and the negation of the conclusion (line 7, note that in the query we require the protocol to be \coqe{<>} HTTPS).
-We ran \theframework\ on \coqe{SecureCookieQuery} and no attack could be detected up to a trace size of 50 events.
-Moreover, we constructed a formal proof in Coq that the invariant holds.
-Due to space constraints, we refer the reader to \cite{WebSpecSource} for the Coq source files of the proof.
+This inductive type definition is essentially identical to \coqe{SecureCookieInvariant}, except the negation of the conclusion (line 7, we require the protocol to be \coqe{<>} HTTPS).
+The following theorem formalizes that inhabitants of \coqe{SecureCookiesQuery} are indeed counterexamples of \coqe{SecureCookiesInvariant}: